nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **Alternating between viewing vendors and events consecutively** can lead to unexpected behaviour, especially when used after a `find` command.
+   * e.g. when issued in order, the commands: `find v/ er`, `view v/1`, `view e/1`, `view v/2` cause the final command `view v/2` to select and display an unexpected vendor.
+       * Commands that support off-screen operations may also run into this selection issue and operate on the wrong item.
+   * To avoid this issue:
+       * Use the `list` command to reset the lists displayed after each `view` command, or;
+       * Avoid alternating between viewing vendors and events.
+Viewing the same type of item (either vendors or events) consecutively will not cause this issue.

 --------------------------------------------------------------------------------------------------------------------